 We have all seen many stories by now about the female ESPN reported who was videotaped through a peephole in her hotel room.
 The reporter was videotaped naked in her room at a Marriott hotel by another guest who requested a room adjacent to her.
 He then allegedly jimmied open the peephole on her door, recorded videos of her, and uploaded them onto the internet.

-Yahoo news posted a new story about hotel security that is appearing everywhere.
+Yahoo News posted a new story about hotel security that is appearing everywhere.
 You can read the entire story here.
 Be sure to check out the story and train your front desk to address the concerns that guests will have.
 Among the concerns in the story: hotel policies on requesting adjacent rooms, policies on security cameras in the hallways, and policies for announcing room numbers out loud and transferring telephone calls without verifying room numbers.

 In an article that may soon appear in the newspaper you deliver to your guests, the USA Today is reporting that Hotel Crime Rises In Recession.
 The article can be found on USA Today’s website.
-The article says that tough times causes people to do desperate things.
+The article says that tough times cause people to do desperate things.
 The article also blames hotels for reducing security staff during the recession or having them do other things such as deliver room service or help with housekeeping requests.
 The article provides some good recommendations to improve security such as:

 Require all employees to politely confront non-guests in hallways and ask them if they need assistance.